 It was raining when we got on the local bus leaving Puerto Monte (population 200,000) for the small town of Hornopiren (pop 1, 200).
-It had been raining for the four days previous.
-There seemed no end to it.
+It had been raining for four days and there seemed no end to it.

 Puerto Monte marks the northernmost point of Patagonia – Cape Horn at the end of Tierra Del Fuego – the southernmost.

 The bus ascended into mist enshrouded mountains.
 A section of the mountain road had been buried under a landslide and whilst workers had cleared the road, our bus moved at a crawl.

 The four hour trip to Hornopiren – with a ferry trip on the way – took longer.